AllGunsBlazing/Bubble-Game/README.md

 # Bubble-Game
-A project to implement Javascript
+to learn the concept event bubbling